-These activities will need resources - either financial or non-financial.
+These activities will need resources - both financial and non-financial.

-Subscriptions from the organisation's members may be enough to cover the operating costs.
-Even if this is the case, the organisation may decide diversify its revenue.
+Subscriptions from the organisation's members can be enough to cover operating costs.
+Even if this is the case, it is a good idea to diversify revenue where possible.

-This would mean creating other revenue sources apart from subscriptions, such as grants, donations, special events, sponsorship and fundraising.
+This means creating other revenue sources apart from subscriptions, such as grants, donations, special events, sponsorship and fundraising.